namanrjpt/testingselenium/README.md

 All of it in separate tabs which took 30 seconds less than when opened in windows instead.
 Tabs are fast :D!

-Demonstrating the use of tabs
+Demonstrating the use of tabs (tests shown in the following GIF might seem slow due to the recording software)
 ![alt tag](https://i.cubeupload.com/q3zLPI.gif)